 Can my other children be seen at the HOPE Clinic for routine care?

 Yes, we are available to provide routine and urgent care on HOPE clinic days to pediatric patients and their parents.
-If your child gets sick or needs to be evaluated more frequently than weekly, we will help you schedule an appointment with Mass General Hospital for Children in the Yawkey building on the Mass General main campus.
+If your child gets sick or needs to be evaluated more frequently than weekly, we will help you schedule an appointment with Mass General for Children in the Yawkey building on the Mass General main campus.

 I am nervous about the Department of Children and Families (DCF) process.
 How do I learn more?